-Amazon’s Echo, reviewed, is a brilliant device which gets more useful if you add more skills, especially those which can control your smart home gadgets such as lights, heating and more.
-Here’s how to set up Amazon Echo and Alexa.
+Amazon’s Echo smart speakers are helpful assistants which become even more useful if you add more skills.
+And if you have smart home gadgets such as lights and heating systems, Alexa can control lots of those too.
+Here we explain how to set up Amazon Echo and Alexa.

 - Connect your Echo's power supply

-- Connect your phone/tablet to your Echo's Wi-Fi network
+- Connect your phone or tablet to your Echo's Wi-Fi network

 - Switch to the app and choose Set up a new device

 - If prompted, enter your Amazon username and password

 - Select your Wi-Fi network and enter its password